 When to Choose Something Else

-- Python-only stack: LangGraph or CrewAI have more ecosystem momentum
+- Python-only stack: LangGraph or CrewAI have more ecosystem momentum and community Q&A coverage

 - Not on Azure: The Azure integration is the key value prop; outside Azure, you lose most of the "buy" benefits